xksteven/xksteven.github.io/resources/CV.md

 ### Experience

 **Here Maps** *Research Intern* __Summer 2016__
-	I developed a model that creates road probability maps that can be used to detect differences between real and artificial maps.
+	I developed a model that creates road probability maps that can be used to detect differences between artificial maps and the real roads.
 	**python, tensorflow**